 Full-timer RV insurance is a set of optional coverages that provides protection for those who use their RV as their permanent residence — typically defined as residing in a motorhome or travel trailer more than six months out of the year.
 With full-timers insurance, you’re covered against liability, injuries, and certain losses that occur around your RV.

 What is the difference between part-time and full-time RV insurance coverage?

 A part-time or recreational RV insurance policy typically comes with the option of vacation liability coverage, which covers you for injuries or damages that occur in or around your RV during short trips.
-With full-time RV insurance, you receive broader liability coverages in order to protect you for a longer period of time.
+With full-time RV insurance, you receive broader RV coverages to protect you for a longer period of time.
 These coverages typically include:

-- Personal liability: Pays for property damage and injuries you’re responsible for due to an accident while parked.
+Personal liability insurance for full time RV living may pay for property damage and injuries you’re responsible for due to an accident while parked.

-- Medical payments: Covers medical expenses for those who are injured while near or in your RV.
+Medical payments coverage may cover medical expenses for those who are injured while near or in your RV.

-Important note: If you file a claim while using your motorhome or travel trailer as a permanent residence and you don’t have full-time RV insurance, your insurer may deny your claim.
+Important note: If you file an RV insurance claim while using your RV as a permanent residence and you don’t have full-time RV insurance, your insurer may deny your claim.
 This can vary based on the type of claim and situation.